StfBauer/markshell/README.md

 Markshell let you output any [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) file to the console.
 This tool also includes theming support to change the out put to your favorite colors.

+Syntax hightlighting support for source code on the console is provided base on [PrismJS](https://prismjs.com)

 The output on the console then looks like this:

 ![Sample Console Output][markshell]